Cost to flip a house in Ontario

 • Full gut renovation ($120,000–$200,000+): Down to the studs.
 New plumbing, electrical, HVAC, insulation, drywall, everything.
 5–6 months minimum.

 The 20% contingency rule exists because renovation budgets in Ontario almost always run over.
 Material costs rose 18–22% between 2021 and 2024.
-Labour shortages in the GTA push contractor rates higher than anywhere else in the country.
-Budget the contingency as a hard line item — not a "maybe."
+Always budget contingency as a hard line item, not an optional reserve.

 Carrying Costs: The Silent Profit Killer